digitalstars/BlueProtocol-Translate/README.md

 Full translation of the game in different languages.
 You can take part in translating the game into other languages: Russian, English, German, French, Spanish, and others.
 Visit our discord: https://discord.gg/nVfDBy97aK

+BE SURE TO CHECK THE DISCORD, MAYBE THERE ARE NEWER VERSIONS THERE!

 ## Disclaimer.
 This is a third-party fan project that has nothing to do with the creators of the game.
 This patch requires modification of the game client.